barton-willis/asymptotic_expansion/README.md

 At one time, this code modified the CL function `gruntz1` to call the function `asymptotic-expansion` before entering the main code for computing limits.

+The file `simplimexpt`  is new implementation of the function that computes the limit of an exponential function.
+It is not a part of the asymptotic expansion package.
+Running the testsite with `simplimexpt` fixes a bugs 80, 106, and 108 in rtest_limit_extra.
+But it also causes dozens of testsuite failures plus several calls to asksign.

-Additionally, the file `simplimexpt` is a new implementation of the function that computes the limit of an exponential function.
-And `my-infsimp` is an unpolished effort at a new implementation of the function `simpinf.` Finally, `continuous_p` is a function that attempts to determine if an expression is continuous.
+The file `my-infsimp` is an unpolished effort at a new implementation of the function `simpinf.` It is not a part of the asymptotic expansion package and the testsuite stalls when this file has been loaded.
+Finally `continuous_p` is a function that attempts to determine if an expression is continuous; neither it is a part of the asymptotic expansion package.